RichoHa/CalenderHa/README.md

 ## Purpose of the website:
-The purpose of the website is to show people the weather forecast of the searched location.
+The purpose of the website is to allow people to input tasks for the day and save it.
-The weather forecast for the current day and the next five day of the searched location will be shownn.
+Users are able to re-load the page and have their saved task still showing.
+It is made clear when a task has been saved by the box turning green.
+The page also shows users what is left for the day.

 ## Web Application Mobile ScreenShot
 ![User Story Map](./assets/images/mobile-image.PNG)